 In rare instances, fluid can build up inside the chest (outside of the lungs), press on the lungs and affect breathing.
 Usually, a hollow needle is put through the skin and into the pleural space to remove the fluid.
 (This is known as a thoracentesis.)
-Removing the fluid can relieve breathing problems right away in most patients, but the fluid will often build up again quickly if nothing else is done.
+For most people, removing the fluid can relieve breathing problems right away, but the fluid will often build up again quickly if nothing else is done.

-Pleurodesis: To remove the fluid and keep it from coming back, doctors sometimes do a procedure called pleurodesis.
+To remove the fluid and keep it from coming back, doctors sometimes do a procedure called pleurodesis.
 A small cut is made in the skin of the chest wall, and a hollow tube is placed into the chest to remove the fluid.
-Either talc or a drug such as doxycycline or a chemotherapy drug is then instilled into the chest cavity.
+Either talc or a drug such as doxycycline or certain chemotherapy drugs (like bleomycin) is then instilled into the chest cavity.
 This causes the linings of the lung (visceral pleura) and chest wall (parietal pleura) to stick together, sealing the space and limiting further fluid buildup.
 The tube is often left in for a day or two to drain any new fluid that might collect.

 Procedures to relieve symptoms of liver metastases